Emergency Medical Evacuation Insurance for Egypt: Costs, Limits & Tips

 Are diving-related accidents covered under evacuation insurance?

-What documents help speed up evacuation claims?
+What documents help support evacuation claims?